 “‘Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age’ Amen” (vv.
 19-20).

 This is a call to do more than just invite someone to church or see them accept the Lord as their Savior.
-It’s a call to walk along side them and encourage them to grow and change.
+It’s a call to walk alongside them and encourage them to grow and change.
+You’ll find some great books below to help you as you do, along with the list of parenting resources.

 God bless each one of you as you do.